neilchvz/cairahq-platform/identity/google-workspace/config-reference/known-limitations.md

 **What happens:** The `admin@cairahq.com` super admin account cannot be forced through Okta SSO.
 It always authenticates directly with Google credentials.

-**Root cause:** Google intentionally exempts super admin accounts from third-party SSO as a safety measure — if SSO breaks, admins retain access to the Admin console via direct Google login.
+**Root cause:** Google intentionally exempts super admin accounts from third-party SSO as a safety measure.
+If SSO breaks, admins retain access to the Admin console via direct Google login.

 **Impact:** The admin account bypasses Okta's MFA enforcement.
 Mitigated by Google's own 2FA enforcement (configured tenant-wide) and the fact that the admin account is not used for day-to-day work.

 **Production recommendation:** Maintain a dedicated break-glass super admin account with a strong password and hardware security key enrolled in Google's own 2FA.
-Never use the super admin account for routine tasks — create delegated admin roles for operational work.
+Never use the super admin account for routine tasks: create delegated admin roles for operational work.

 ---